Debt Behind the AI Boom: A Large-Scale Empirical Study of AI-Generated Code in the Wild: Approach

 \smallsection{Full-History Commit Scanning} The discovery stage captures only push-event metadata.
 However, it provides only partial evidence about AI-authored activity in a repository.
 To obtain a more complete set of AI-authored commits, we perform a bare clone of each candidate repository.
 We then scan the full commit history across all branches and apply the same attribution rules to every commit.
 For each commit, we extract the SHA, author and committer metadata, timestamp, and full commit message.
 This step allows us to identify AI-authored commits that are not directly visible during repository discovery (e.g., commits on non-default branches, commits outside the observation window).

 \smallsection{Filtering} To focus on established open-source projects, we filter out repositories that do not meet our study criteria.
 We keep only repositories with at least 100 GitHub stars.
-We remove forks with fewer than 100 stars.
 We also require at least one confirmed AI-authored commit.
-Our downstream analysis is restricted to production Python, JavaScript, and TypeScript source files, excluding repositories or commits that do not contain analyzable source code in these languages.
-After filtering, our dataset contains \textbf{6,275} repositories with \textbf{304.4k} total AI-authored commits.
+Our downstream analysis is restricted to production Python, JavaScript, and TypeScript source files, since these are among the most widely used programming languages~\cite{stackoverflow2025survey} and are well supported by static analysis tools.
+We therefore exclude repositories that do not contain any source files in these languages.
+In total, the discovery stage identified \textit{587,118} candidate repositories.
+After applying the star threshold, \textit{12,770} repositories remained.
+After full-history scanning and language filtering, we obtained \textit{6,699} repositories with confirmed AI-authored commits.